Nord 3202

-The Nord Aviation 3202 was a 1950s French military trainer aircraft designed and built by Nord Aviation to meet a French Army requirement for a two-seat basic trainer, as a replacement for the biplane Stampe SV.4.
+The Nord Aviation 3202 is a 1950s French military trainer aircraft designed and built by Nord Aviation to meet a French Army requirement for a two-seat basic trainer, as a replacement for the biplane Stampe SV.4.
 Altogether, 101 examples were built, with the first flying on 17 April 1957.

 Design

 The 3202 was a cantilever low-wing monoplane with a fixed tailwheel landing gear and a nose-mounted inline piston engine.
 It had an enclosed cockpit for pupil (front) and instructor (rear) in tandem.

 Operation

 The Nord 3202 was used as a military training aircraft.
 After retirement from military use, many examples were sold to the civilian market, including several now (2012) flown in the United States.